 The Commission’s publication scheme provides information we routinely make available to the public.
 Our publication scheme has been developed to give you enhanced access to information.

 Where possible the information provided is available for you to download.
 Some PDF versions may not be readable by accessibility devices such as screen readers.
-If you require assistance to access any of this information, contact the Privacy Contact Officer (Client Manager) on (07) 4081 8410 or contact us at the email address provided through the Contact Us link and we will provide the information in a suitable format.
+If you require assistance to access any of this information, contact the Commission on 07 4081 8400 or contact us at the email address provided through the Contact Us link and we will provide the information in a suitable format.

 Information in our publication scheme is grouped and accessible through seven classes: